UncleAlone/library/Course_Notes/BBB4M/Chapter_5.md

 <b>Absolute Advantage</b>
 <blockquote>
-when a country can make a good or service ,ore efficiently (using less inputs) than other country.
+when a country can make a good or service ,more efficiently (using less inputs) than other country.
 </blockquote>